rivulet-io/tower/README.md

 Tower's architecture is split into two primary packages:

+- **`tower`**: The main package that provides a unified `Tower` struct.
+It combines the `op.Operator` and `mesh.WrapConn` to create a single, flexible instance that can function as a standalone database or a networked node (Cluster, Leaf, or Client).
+This is the recommended entry point for most applications.

 - **`op` (Operator)**: The core database engine.
 It manages the underlying Pebble storage, provides all data-specific operations (e.g., `SetString`, `AddInt`), and ensures thread-safety through fine-grained locking.
 This package can be used on its own for a standalone key-value store.

 - **`mesh` (Mesh Network)**: Provides the functionality to run Tower in a distributed cluster.
 It is built on NATS and offers a robust foundation for scaling out.
+    - **`WrapConn`**: A unified interface for all network connections, implemented by `Cluster`, `Leaf`, and `Client`.
+It abstracts the underlying connection type and enforces permission-based access to network resources.
     - **`Cluster`**: A full-fledged member of a NATS cluster.
 It forms the backbone of the distributed system, handling data replication (via JetStream), routing, and high availability.
+It has full permissions to create, read, update, and delete all network resources.
     - **`Gateway`**: A special mode for a `Cluster` node that connects it to other, separate clusters.
-This allows for building a "super-cluster" of interconnected systems, though features like JetStream remain local to each cluster.
+This allows for building a "super-cluster" of interconnected systems.
     - **`Leaf`**: A lightweight node that connects to a `Cluster` to extend the network.
-It's ideal for edge computing scenarios or for clients that need to interact with the cluster's capabilities (like JetStream, KV Store) without the overhead of being a full cluster member.
+It's ideal for edge computing scenarios.
+A Leaf node has restricted permissions: it can read and write data to existing Streams, KV Stores, and Object Stores, but it cannot create or delete them.
+    - **`Client`**: Represents a standard client connection to the mesh network.
+Like a `Cluster` node, it has full permissions to manage all network resources.

 This modular design allows you to start with a simple, embedded database and scale up to a complex, globally distributed system as your needs grow.